Carasso Science Park is an excellent science and technology museum in Beer Sheva. But it has one downside.

 You are invited to view the huge murals of the Ice Age animals as discovered in caves in Europe, to operate the interactive touch tables, to watch original artifacts from the ice age that were discovered in the country, to feel, to caress, to operate and dig.

-In the photo above you can see the Diprotodon, world’s largest marsupial.
-He was koala’s giant relative.
+In the photo above, you can see the Diprotodon, the world’s largest marsupial.
+He was the koala’s giant relative.

 And this is the wooly rhinoceros.
-Both of his horns are made of keratin – the same substance human nails and hair made of.
+His horns are made of keratin – the same substance human nails and hair are made of.

 The first exhibition we visited inside the Turkish Building was Etya Tech.
-And the first question that rises after hearing the name: who is Etya?
+And the first question arises after hearing the name: who is Etya?